 This does simply not work most of the time!

-They maybe found an idea which showed as +0.3 for White and thought “this is better, I will play it”.
+They maybe found an idea that showed as +0.3 for White and thought “this is better, I will play it”.

 Whenever it came to them playing by themselves, they did not really understand the position and went wrong very soon after.

-On my side, I invested a full week to this one structure before playing any game.
+On my side, I invested a full week in this one structure before playing any game.